brightalley/lighthouse-apollo/README.md

 sending tracing statistics and allowing you to send your schema to Apollo for breaking changes notifications.

+## Requirements

+- PHP 7.4 or newer
+- Tested with Laravel 8 and Lighthouse 4.17

 ## Installation

 First, install the Composer package: